 The increase is modest and only compared to placebo, not Rogaine.
-In addition, the placebo group gained back plenty of hair too, either from seasonality or the placebo effect itself.
+The placebo group also gained back plenty of hair too, either from seasonality or the placebo effect itself.
 Still, it’s potentially worth adding to your hair growth regimen as a 5-alpha reductase inhibitor.

 38% of patients treated with the saw palmetto had an increase in hair growth, but 68% of those treated with finasteride noted an improvement.
 Finasteride was also more effective for more than half of the patients (33 of 50) for level 2 and 3 alopecia.
-So basically, yes, it does work a little, but it’s not as effective as the real thing.
+Basically, it does work a little, but it’s not as effective as the real thing.

-A different study by Murata et al (topically) showed that rosemary inhibits the binding of DHT to fair follicles.
+A different study by Murata et al. (topically) showed that rosemary inhibits the binding of DHT to hair follicles.
 At 500 mg/ml, rosemary caused an inhibition percentage of 94.6%.

 However, finasteride was present in a much lower concentration and still had about equal inhibition percentage.
 There need to be more studies before it can be determined that rosemary oil is an actually effective DHT blocker.

-Dr. Maluki et al tested Garlic (topically) for a condition called alopecia areata, which is sudden hair loss of patches of hair.
+Dr. Maluki et al. tested Garlic (topically) for a condition called alopecia areata, which is sudden hair loss of hair patches.
 It occurs in about 1.7% of people in their lifetime.
 They merely took 10 men with these bald patches, gave them topical garlic extract for 2 months, and took pictures at the end.
 While not a super rigorous study, the results still speak for themselves.

 Though alopecia areata is not the same as male pattern baldness, it’s not a huge leap to extrapolate that it might work for normal hair regrowth and could possibly make a difference in your hair regrowth routine.

-Dr. Sharquie et al tested onion juice (topically) for alopecia areata.
+Dr. Sharquie et al. tested onion juice (topically) for alopecia areata.
 The researchers gave one group of 23 people onion juice.
-They then gave another group of 15 patients tap water, as a control.
+They then gave another group of 15 patients tap water as a control.
 Both groups applied their treatment for two months.
 At six weeks, they observed hair re-growth in 20 patients (86.9%).
-This was higher in males than females.
+This was higher in males than in females.
 Two patients in the control group (13%) also regrew hair.

 Again, as with garlic, this treatment is helpful mainly for alopecia areata, but it could potentially work for male pattern baldness as well.

-To get platelet rich plasma, a provider will draw your blood and put it into a centrifuge.
-They then separate the plasma, draw it up in a syringe, and then inject it back into the target site.
-In this study, Dr. Swapna S Khatu et al looked at 11 patients suffering from various types of hair loss, 6 of which weren’t responding to the standard minoxidil and finasteride treatment.
+To get platelet-rich plasma, a provider will draw your blood and put it into a centrifuge.
+They then separate the plasma, draw it up in a syringe, and then inject it into the target site.
+In this study, Dr. Swapna S Khatu et al. looked at 11 patients suffering from various types of hair loss, 6 of which weren’t responding to the standard minoxidil and finasteride treatment.
 They injected 2-3 ml. of PRP into the scalp every 2 weeks.
-After 3 months they assessed the results by clinical examination, macroscopic photos, hair pull test and the patient’s overall satisfaction.
+After 3 months, they assessed the results by clinical examination, macroscopic photos, hair pull test, and the patient’s overall satisfaction.